 - Make sure there are no errors in code or content

-- Review tags, categories, and titles to make sure they’re accurate and relevant
+- Review tags, categories, and titles to ensure they’re accurate and relevant.

 - Identify your goals

 - List the content on your website